Answers to common questions about XPayLabs — deployment, supported blockchains, API integration, webhooks, security, and zero-fee pricing model.

 Yes.
 Use GET /v1/order/getOrderStatus?orderId=...&sign=... or GET /v1/order/status/{orderId} to retrieve the current order status.
 However, webhooks are recommended for production use.

 Clone the repository and run docker compose up -d.
-Configure your blockchain RPC endpoints, generate a wallet seed phrase, and set your merchant token.
-The gateway exposes the API on port 3010.
+Configure your blockchain RPC endpoints, generate a wallet seed phrase, and set up your merchant account in the gateway dashboard.
+Access the API via the gateway on port 180.

 Yes.
 The gateway requires RPC endpoints for each blockchain you want to support.
 You can use public RPC providers (e.g., Trongrid, Infura) or run your own nodes.

 Yes.
 It is recommended to place XPayLabs behind Nginx or Caddy for TLS termination and domain routing.
-The gateway itself serves HTTP on port 3010.
+The Java backends serve on internal ports (xpay-user:8077, xpay-merchant:8078), and the nginx gateway routes external traffic.

 Private keys are generated and stored in your Docker container’s memory and encrypted storage.
 They never leave your infrastructure.
 The wallet seed is derived from a mnemonic phrase you configure in the gateway.